A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 The first line, \lmpcmd{units lj}, specifies the use of \emph{reduced} units, where all quantities are dimensionless.
 This unit system is a popular choice for simulations that explore general statistical mechanical principles, as it emphasizes relative differences between parameters rather than representing any specific material.
 The second line, \lmpcmd{dimension 3}, specifies that the simulation is conducted in 3D space, as opposed to 2D, where atoms are confined to move only in the xy-plane.
 The third line, \lmpcmd{atom\_style atomic}, designates the atomic style for representing simple, individual point particles.
 In this style, each particle is treated as a point with a mass, making it the most basic atom style.
 Other atom styles can incorporate additional attributes for atoms, such as charges, bonds, or molecule IDs, depending on the requirements of the simulated model.
 The last line, \lmpcmd{boundary p p p}, indicates that periodic boundary conditions are applied along all three directions of space, where the three p stand for $x$, $y$, and $z$, respectively.
 Alternatives are fixed non-periodic (f), shrink-wrapped non-periodic (s), and shrink-wrapped non-periodic with minimum (m).
 For non-periodic boundaries, different options can be assigned to each dimension, making configurations like \lmpcmd{boundary p p fm} valid for systems such as slab geometries.

-\begin{note} Strictly speaking, none of the four commands specified in the Initialization section are mandatory, as they correspond to the default settings for their respective global properties.
-However, explicitly specifying these defaults is considered good practice to avoid confusion when sharing input files with other LAMMPS users. \end{note}

-Each LAMMPS command is accompanied by extensive online documentation that details the different options for that command.
+\begin{note} Each LAMMPS command is accompanied by extensive online documentation that lists and discusses the different options for that command.
+Most LAMMPS commands also have default settings that are applied if no value is explicitly specified.
+The defaults for each command are listed at the bottom of its documentation page.
 From the \lammpsgui{} editor buffer, you can access the documentation by right-clicking on a line containing a command (e.g.,~\lmpcmd{units lj}) and selecting \guicmd{View Documentation for `units'}.
 This action should prompt your web browser to open the corresponding URL for the online manual.
-A screenshot of this context menu is shown in Fig.~\ref{fig:GUI-1}.
+A screenshot of this context menu is shown in Fig.~\ref{fig:GUI-1}. \end{note}

 \paragraph{System definition}

 The next step is to create the simulation box and populate it with atoms.
 Modify the \lmpcmd{System definition} category of \flecmd{initial.lmp} as shown below: